satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Attention!
-When using the NV12 option with multiple LUTs, please do not activate the "Disable HyperHDR SDR HDR switch" option in the advanced settings of PicCap under any circumstances.
+When using the NV12 option with multiple LUTs, please do not activate the "Disable HyperHDR SDR/HDR switch" option in the advanced settings of PicCap under any circumstances.

 ![Advanced Settings](https://github.com/user-attachments/assets/9fdd3689-2a2e-4fae-944a-77753695a68f)